camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/60-signal-events.html.md

 <div data-bpmn-symbol="endevent/signal"></div>

 A signal end event throws a signal event for a defined signal and the current path of execution is ended.
-It has the same behaviour like a signal intermediate throwing event.
+It has the same behavior like a signal intermediate throwing event.

 ```xml
 <endEvent id="signal">